MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-setup-insurance.md

 3. Fill in the fields as necessary.

 ## <a name="to-set-up-insurance-journal-templates"></a>To set up insurance journal templates
 [!INCLUDE[prod_short](includes/prod_short.md)] automatically creates an insurance journal template the first time that you open the **Insurance Journal** page, but you can set up additional journal templates.
-For more information, see [Working with General Journals](ui-work-general-journals.md).
+For more information, see [Work with General Journals](ui-work-general-journals.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Insurance Journal Templates**, and then choose the related link.
 2. Fill in the fields as necessary.